Mulch Knowledge Page

 What is in marine mulch?

-The marine mulch we sell at tuf-turf is a composted wood product that has a fish amender added to it.
+The marine mulch we sell at tuf-turf is a composted wood product that has a composted fish added to it.
 The fish amender is like an extra dose of nutrients or vitamins for your soil.
 When the mulch starts to break down and it is using the available nitrogen in the composting process, it off-sets some of the nutrient drain that happens during the process.

 Is there any time you wouldn’t use the marine mulch?